TuringTaster

 Built for observing and breaking by design students.
 Visualizations use metaphors designers already speak — typesetting trays, photocopies of photocopies, design critique chains, mood boards with missing images, forgers and detectives, factories in an arms race.

-• Mechanics — how it works.
-Token prediction, latent space, gradient descent, backpropagation, attention, transformers, tokenization, loss functions, the black box, model collapse, scaling laws, activation functions.
+• Mechanics — how it works, and what else it could be.
+Token prediction, latent space, gradient descent, backpropagation, attention, transformers, tokenization, loss functions, the black box, model collapse, scaling laws, activation functions, Shane pickup-lines, selective state, and the design space that contains all of them.

 • Philosophy — what it means.
-The Chinese Room, the Imitation Game, symbol grounding, hallucination anatomy, the reality check, the disclosure paradox, emergence, the hard problem, agenthood, oracle vs. tool.
+The Chinese Room, the Imitation Game, symbol grounding, hallucination anatomy, the reality check, the disclosure paradox, emergence, the hard problem, agenthood, oracle vs. tool, three perspectives.

 • Alignment — what could go wrong.
 The alignment tax, instrumental convergence, mesa-optimization, reward hacking, orthogonality, the shutdown problem, the arms race, and a three-phase extinction scenario.